uw-vortex/VORTEX-handbook/03-communications.md

 In addition, Jason has some particular writing quirks that he asks you to adopt:
 * In general, Jason prefers Arial 12pt font, justified 1" margins, double spaced, 6 point space gap between paragraphs with no tabs, and single spaces after periods - you are welcome to challenge him that other formats are superior, but good luck :)
-* When writing papers, Jason will ask you to aim for a 1-2 page introduction, 4-6 page discussion, but whatever length methods and results necessary to communicate the findings.
+* When writing research papers, Jason will ask you to aim for a 1-2 page introduction, 4-6 page discussion, but whatever length methods and results necessary to communicate the findings.
 * Some general writing tips:
   * Try to avoid starting sentences with leading clauses (e.g., However,...
 Given the reduced heart rate,...
 Rather than attribute the findings to X,...);
   * Break up lengthy written sections with subheadings;